 - 1 cup crème fraîche

 First, prepare the vegetables.
 Peel the butternut squash, remove the seeds, and cut the flesh into one-inch cubes.
 Chop the red onion.
-Mince one or two chipotle peppers in adobo, depending on your heat preference.
-Finely chop one-quarter cup of chives and set aside; chop a small amount of additional chives for garnish.
+Mince 1 or 2 chipotle peppers in adobo, depending on your heat preference.
+Finely chop the 1/4 cup of chives and set aside; chop a small amount of additional chives for garnish.

 In a large pot or Dutch oven, melt the butter over medium-low heat.
-Add the chopped onion and cook until softened, about five to seven minutes.
+Add the chopped onion and cook until softened, about 5 to 7 minutes.

 Stir in the cubed butternut squash and the minced chipotle peppers.
-Cook for five minutes, stirring.
+Cook for 5 minutes, stirring.
 Add the vegetable stock and honey, then bring the mixture to a boil.

-Reduce the heat, cover, and simmer until the squash is very tender, about thirty minutes.
+Reduce the heat, cover, and simmer until the squash is very tender, about 30 minutes.

 Carefully purée the soup until smooth, either by using an immersion blender directly in the pot or by transferring the soup in batches to a standing blender.
 Return the puréed soup to the pot and season with salt to taste.

-In a small, microwave-safe bowl, stir the crème fraîche with the one-quarter cup of chopped chives.
-Microwave until melted and warm, about thirty seconds.
+In a small, microwave-safe bowl, stir the crème fraîche with the 1/4 cup of chopped chives.
+Microwave until melted and warm, about 30 seconds.

 Ladle the soup into bowls.
 Serve immediately with a swirl of the chive crème fraîche and a sprinkling of the reserved chives for garnish.